Preparation and Arrival Guide

 - If you do not have health insurance that covers major illnesses and accidents in the United States, you will be automatically enrolled in the Summer School insurance plan and charged the $200 premium.

-- If you do have health insurance that covers major illnesses and accidents in the United States, log into online services by June 27 to waive the Summer School insurance plan and reverse the $200 premium.
+- If you do have health insurance that covers major illnesses and accidents in the United States, log into online services by June 26 to waive the Summer School insurance plan and reverse the $200 health insurance fee.

 Institute for English Language (IEL) students

-Learn your Harvard ID number and request your PIN.
+Learn your Harvard ID number and request your Harvard PIN.

 Provide a photo for your Harvard ID card.

-- Upload a photo using your Harvard ID number and PIN no later than May 24.
-Visit ID Card Photos for instructions.
+- Upload a photo using your Harvard ID number and PIN no later than May 23.
+Visit ID Cards for instructions.

 - Do not mail or e-mail your photo.
 You must use one of the above methods.